 - Combination neuropathies.
-You may have a combination of two or three of these other types of neuropathies, such as a predominantly motor neuropathy or a sensory-motor neuropathy.
+You may have a mix of 2 or 3 of these other types of neuropathies, such as a sensory-motor neuropathy.

 What causes peripheral neuropathy?

 Peripheral neuropathy has many different causes.
-Some people inherit the disorder from their parents, and others develop it because of an injury or another disorder.
+Some people inherit the disorder from their parents.
+Others develop it because of an injury or another disorder.

 What are the risks for peripheral neuropathy?